 1.2.
-Our model: Capture from 100-km binaries
+Capture from 100-km binaries

 All of the above models have promising aspects coupled with important limitations.
 In this work, we seek to combine the best features of several models into a viable capture scenario.
-In particular, we examine binaries (as in Agnor & Hamilton, 2006a and Vokrouhlický et al., 2008) as a way to augment capture from low-velocity orbits resulting from three-body interactions like those studied by Astakhov et al. (2003).
+In particular, we examine binaries (as in Agnor and Hamilton (2006a), Vokrouhlický et al. (2008), and Gaspar et al. (2010)) as a way to augment capture from low-velocity orbits resulting from three-body interactions like those studied by Astakhov et al. (2003).
 While Vokrouhlický et al. (2008) studied exchange reactions in the context of an assumed initial planetesimal population, we focus on assessing the viability of the mechanism itself.
 Our goal is to determine how various parameters of the model affect its plausibility.
 We examine its viability at Jupiter, as a number of the above models suggest that capturing at the largest gas giant is especially difficult.

-As the largest of the existing irregular satellites are \sim 80-110 km, capture of objects in this size-range is particularly interesting.
-Since it is likely that the irregular satellite population contains collisional families (Nesvorný et al., 2003; Sheppard & Jewitt, 2003), it may be the case that only the largest objects were captured, while the smaller satellites formed later, via collisions.
+As the largest of the existing irregular satellites are \sim 80-110 km, capture of objects in this size range is particularly interesting.
+Since it is likely that the irregular satellite population contains collisional families (Nesvorný et al., 2003; Sheppard and Jewitt, 2003), it may be the case that only the largest objects were captured, while the smaller satellites formed later, via collisions.
 For this reason, we focus our investigation on capturing the \sim 100-km progenitors.

 In order to stabilize and shrink the resulting capture orbits, a dissipation source is required; we suggest a tenuous version of the gas drag originally proposed by Pollack et al. (1979).
-Two of Jupiter's irregular satellites, Pasiphae and Sinope, as well as Saturn's satellite, Siarnaq, and Uranus' Stephano, are found in resonances that seem to require just such a weak dissipative force (Whipple & Shelus, 1993; Saha & Tremaine, 1993; Ćuk & Burns, 2004b).
-Furthermore, a tenuous circumplanetary disk is consistent with current theories of latestage planetary formation.
+Two of Jupiter's irregular satellites, Pasiphae and Sinope, as well as Saturn's satellites, Siarnaq and Narvi, and Uranus' Stephano are found in resonances or near-resonances that may require just such a weak dissipative force (Whipple and Shelus, 1993; Saha and Tremaine, 1993; Ćuk et al., 2002; Nesvorný et al., 2003; Ćuk and Burns, 2004b; Beaugé and Nesvorný, 2007).

+Furthermore, a tenuous circumplanetary disk is consistent with current theories of late-stage planetary formation.
 Jupiter's massive gaseous envelope of hydrogen and helium necessitates that it formed in the Solar System's circumstellar gas disk.
-Before the end of its accretion, Jupiter was likely able to open a gap in the local density distribution of the gas (for a review, see e.g. Papaloizou et al., 2008).
+Before the end of its accretion, Jupiter was likely able to open a gap in the local density distribution of the gas (for a review, see e.g. Papaloizou et al., 2007).
 After gap opening, gas continues to leak into the planet's Hill sphere through the L_1 and L_2 points, but at a rate much reduced in comparison to the previous epochs.
-A tenuous circumplanetary gas disk results (e.g., Lubow et al., 1999; D'Angelo et al., 2003; Bate et al., 2003), from which material may condense and regular satellites may accrete near the planet (e.g., Canup & Ward, 2002; Mosquiera & Estrada, 2003).
+A tenuous circumplanetary gas disk results (e.g., Lubow et al., 1999; D'Angelo et al., 2003; Bate et al., 2003), from which material may condense and regular satellites may accrete near the planet (e.g., Canup and Ward, 2002; Mosqueira and Estrada, 2003).

-In Cuk & Burns' study (2004a) of the Himalia progenitor's orbital evolution, they considered circumjovian nebular conditions consistent with hydrodynamical simulations of Jupiter's gap opening in a circumstellar gas disk (e.g., Lubow et al., 1999) and found that the post-capture timescale for evolving this progenitor to its present orbit to be roughly in the range of $10^4 - 10^6$ years.
+In Cuk and Burns' study (2004a) of the Himalia progenitor's orbital evolution, they considered circumjovian nebular conditions consistent with hydrodynamical simulations of Jupiter's gap opening in a circumstellar gas disk (e.g., Lubow et al., 1999) and found the post-capture timescale for evolving this progenitor to its present orbit to be roughly in the range of 10^4 - 10^6 years.
 This is similar to the timescale in which extrasolar circumstellar disks transition from optically thick to thin (~ 10^5 years; Skrutskie et al., 1990; Silverstone et al., 2006; Cieza et al., 2007).
 The similarity of timescales suggests that satellites captured at the onset of disk dispersal have a good chance of experiencing stabilizing orbital evolution while also avoiding collision with the planet.